-Grade Change Policy
+Grade Change Policy and Grade Appeal Policy

 A grade awarded other than NG is final.
 Final grades can be changed only when there is a clerical or computational error.
 If the student thinks there is an error, the student must report the alleged error in writing to the professor as soon as possible, but no later than the end of the fifth week of the following semester.
 If a grade change is warranted, the professor must submit a change of grade request to the Office of the Registrar not later than the end of the ninth week of the semester.
 Final grades cannot be changed after the ninth week of the semester following the alleged error.
+The Grade Appeal Policy is found under the Grade Information section in the Graduate Catalog.
+If a student needs to file a grade appeal, the student will need to follow the steps outlined under the Grade Appeal Policy in the Grade Information section in the Graduate Catalog.